mtrentz/Imgur-Text-Scraper/README.md

 docker-compose up
 ```

+## Files
+All images are downloaded into /imgs.
+The database is located in /files.

 ## Warning
 Since the urls are randomly generated, there **WILL** be a good amount of NSFW images.